inspatiallabs/inspatial-dev/packages/run-draft/doc/philosophy.md

 ### The Fragmentation Problem

-React creates a fragmented ecosystem—thousands of dependencies trying to stitch together with no unified structure.
+React creates a fragmented ecosystem thousands of dependencies trying to stitch together with no unified structure.
 We wanted harmony, not chaos.

 ### The Continuity Problem

 If we built on top of React, we'd inherit the same continuity issues plaguing the other 10,000+ frameworks in React's ecosystem.
 We'd be limited by React's architectural decisions and performance constraints.

 React is the "operating system of the modern web."
 We're building a more universal operating system.
-We're inspired by our predecessors—we embrace the good (JSX, component model), fix the bad (virtual DOM, fragmentation), and complete the incomplete (true universal rendering).
+We're inspired by our predecessors we embrace the good (JSX, component model), fix the bad (virtual DOM, fragmentation), and complete the incomplete (true universal rendering).

 We're not replacing React to be different.
 We're creating what React could have been if it was designed for today's multi-platform, GPU-accelerated, AI first, universal computing reality.